This article is a detailed review of JUKI serger MO-2000 QVP.

-First of all, it has an amazing threading feature – so called Air Threading.
+First of all, it has an amazing threading feature – so-called Air Threading.
 You just put upper and lower looper threads in small threading holes – and a strong whoosh of air from a motor will bring threads right to the needle plate.
 Of course, you need to push a button for this.
 But it couldn’t be easier, really.
 It works well with regular polyester and cotton threads, and it works well with Eloflex – an innovative stretchable thread from Coats.
 Very convenient!
 No more fear or frustration when changing threads.
-I didn’t try to thread the serger with wooly nylon but people say it works also.

 Second, JUKI has an auto-threader for both needles – a device for helping to put threads through the eye of a needle!
 I tested it.
 It works wonderfully.
 None of my previous sergers had this feature, even if they were from very high-end, well-known sewing machine companies – Singer, Brother, and Janome.